openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

   - You can access the files to typeset (manuscript files) and any supplementary files.
   - Under this, you will find space to upload your completed work and (if required) any source files.

 - Metadata
-  - This is where you will find the metadata for the typesetting task.
+  This is where you will find the metadata for the typesetting task.

 - Complete typesetting
-  - Under this section, you can leave any notes to the editors.
-  - This is also where you will mark the assignment as complete to submit the uploaded files.
+  Under this section, you can leave any notes to the editors.
+This is also where you will mark the assignment as complete to submit the uploaded files.

 ## Uploading a typeset file
 !["The files section of the typesetting page.
 It shows the ‘Files to typeset’, ‘Upload typeset files’ and ‘Upload source file’ options."](../../support/images/workflow/typesetting-files.png)

-Click **Upload a New Typeset File** to upload your completed work.
+Click **Upload a new typeset file** to upload your completed work.

-Source files (such as Adobe InDesign files) can be uploaded using the **Upload New Source File** button (if required).
+Source files (such as Adobe InDesign files) can be uploaded using the **Upload new source file** button (if required).

 !["The ‘Upload a typeset file’ upload.
 It provides the options to add a label for the file, toggle whether the file should be publicly available after the article is published, choose a file to upload, and confirm the upload."](../../support/images/workflow/typesetting-upload.png)